Sandown Raceway: Motor racing

 Sandown continued to host both the 500 kilometre race and a sprint round of the championship, the Sandown Challenge, throughout the majority of the 1970s, 1980s and 1990s.
 In 2001 and 2002, the circuit hosted the Grand Finale as the closing round of the season.
 When the Sandown 500 returned in 2003, the sprint round was removed from the calendar and Sandown no longer hosts two major V8 Supercars events per year.

 The infield section was still used for motorcycle racing at the track until about 2001 as the high speed esses (turns 6–9) at the end of the back straight were deemed too dangerous for the bikes at high speed (the entry speed off the straight was close to 200 km/h with very little runoff area between the track and the outside fence.
 Using the infield section not only bypassed the esses but slowed the bikes down and allowed them to continue using the circuit for the series such as the Australian Superbike Championship.

 In late 2007 the Melbourne Racing Club, owner of the venue, brought the management of the motor circuit in house.
 As part of securing the future of motorsport at the venue Sandown's Manager Wade Calderwood negotiated a long-term deal with V8 Supercars.
 Under this deal the MRC invested significant funds as part of a 3-year upgrade to the pits and circuit safety.

 Under the local Council permit, Sandown Raceway is limited to running five motorsport events per year, at no louder than 95 decibels.
 Currently these events include the Sandown 500, Historic Sandown, Shannons Nationals and two Victorian State Race Series events.

 The long-term future of this historic circuit is unclear as the owners of Sandown Park want to have it rezoned so that they can sell it to a property developer who would then demolish the venue and turn it into high density housing.

 Sandown 500

-The circuit is home to the famous Sandown endurance race which was first held in 1964 through to 2007, with a return to the V8 Supercars calendar in 2012.
+The circuit was home to the Sandown 500 which was first held in 1964 through to 2007, with a return to the calendar from 2012.
+Since 2025 the format has changed to be two 250 kilometre races all contested by the one driver as opposed to the previous format of one 500 kilometre race contested by two drivers.

-Traditionally the domain of touring cars, the race has also been held for Series Production cars from 1968–1972 and GT Sports Cars in 2001 and 2002.
-Peter Brock is the most successful driver of the Sandown enduro with nine outright wins including seven in a row from 1975 to 1981.
-The race itself wasn't always run over a 500 km distance.
-The first two races ran for six hours while the next two ran for just three hours.
-The race distance was 250 km from 1970 until 1975.
-This was increased to 400 km in 1976 and stayed that way until 1983.
-It was changed for the last time in 1984 with an increase to 500 km.

-The 1990, 1993 and 1994 events had no major sponsor and were underwritten by circuit promoter and former Formula 5000 star Jon Davison.